anoobbacker/brilliant-pala/screening-mock/chemistry/041-amphoteric-basic-oxides.md

 # Question
 Consider the binary compounds CO, NO, Na₂O, CaO, H₂O, ZnO, CO₂, NO₂, Al₂O₃, and CuO.
 The number of compounds among these that are either amphoteric or basic is ............

 ---
 # Answer

+## Quick visual reasoning
+- Picture four bins:
+  - Chalky metal ashes that neutralize acids → basic oxides.
+  - Borderline “chameleons” that dissolve in both acids and bases → amphoteric oxides.
+  - Sour, biting fumes that make acidic solutions → acidic oxides.
+  - Quiet, non-reactive ones → neutral oxides.

+- Sort each given compound by how it behaves:
+  - CO, NO: quiet gases; don’t make solutions acidic or basic → neutral → not counted.
+  - CO₂, NO₂: sour/biting fumes; make acidic solutions → acidic → not counted.
+  - H₂O: balanced, neither neutralizes acids nor bases as an oxide → neutral → not counted.
+  - Na₂O, CaO: chalky metal ashes; soak up acids → basic → count.
+  - CuO: metal ash; reacts with acids to give salts → basic → count.
+  - ZnO, Al₂O₃: “chameleons”; dissolve in both acid and base → amphoteric → count.

+- Count the ones that are basic or amphoteric: Na₂O, CaO, CuO, ZnO, Al₂O₃ → 5.

+Answer - 5

+## Create twists
+- Visual traps to avoid:
+  - “Water is amphoteric” in acid–base talk, but as an oxide it’s neutral here.
+  - “More oxygen means more basic.”
+For nonmetals (like C, N), more oxygen usually gives acidic fumes (CO₂, NO₂).
+  - “All metal oxides are basic.”
+Borderline metals (small, charge-dense like Al, Zn) give amphoteric oxides.

+- Same idea, different look:
+  - Ask “Which solids dissolve in both acid and alkali?” → pick the chameleons (ZnO, Al₂O₃).
+  - “Which oxide to neutralize an acid spill?” → pick chalky basic ashes (CaO, Na₂O, CuO).

+- Seen in life/engineering:
+  - Quicklime (CaO) “sweetens” acidic soil → basic.
+  - Aluminum stays protected by Al₂O₃ film that can be eaten by both strong acids and bases → amphoteric.
+  - CO₂ makes fizzy drinks sour → acidic, so not in our count.

 ## Start with a real-world hook